General Information

 • Contact professors, deans and/or employers early for recommendations, allowing for ample time prior to a deadline.
 It is helpful to provide a current resumé.

-• Visit the Center for Professional Development for information about letters of recommendation and writing personal statements.
+• Visit the Dartmouth Center for Career Design for information about letters of recommendation.

 Review Your Progress